gohugoio/hugo/docs/content/tutorials/automated-deployments.md

 ## Adding steps

 And now we're going to add the steps themselves.
 First, we go to the "Registry" action in the top menu and then search for "hugo build".
-The first result is the **Hugo-Build** task, which we select.
+Find the **Hugo-Build** task by Arjen and select it.

 ![][13]